 Having made a decision on the type of investment return you wish to achieve, you must then decide on the approach to take to achieve this.

 And from a property investing point of view, this generally comes down to how involved you want to be with specific properties in your investment portfolio, as there are two clear routes - direct and indirect investments and ownership.

 a) direct ownership

-As you might expect, direct ownership involves you being heavily involved in the acquisition, refurbishment, and/or management of a property investment.
+As you might expect, direct ownership involves you being heavily involved in the acquisition, refurbishment, and potentially the management of a property investment.